intersystems-community/irisdemo-demo-twittersentiment/README.md

 # Other demo applications

 There are other IRIS demo applications that touch different subjects such as NLP, ML, Integration with AWS services, Twitter services, performance benchmarks etc. Here are some of them:
-* [HTAP Demo](https://github.com/intersystems-community/irisdemo-demo-htap) - Hybrid Transaction-Analytical Processing benchmark
+* [HTAP Demo](https://github.com/intersystems-community/irisdemo-demo-htap) - Hybrid Transaction-Analytical Processing benchmark.
+See how fast IRIS can insert and query at the same time.
+You will notice it is up to 20x faster than AWS Aurora!
 * [HL7 Appointments and SMS (text messages) application](https://github.com/intersystems-community/irisdemo-demo-appointmentsms) -  Shows how IRIS for Health can be used to parse HL7 appointment messages to send SMS (text messages) appointment reminders to patients.
 It also shows real time dashboards based on appointments data stored in a normalized data lake.
 * [Fraud Prevention](https://github.com/intersystems-community/irisdemo-demo-fraudprevention) - Apply Machine Learning and Business Rules to prevent frauds in financial services transactions using IRIS.
 * [Twitter Sentiment Analysis](https://github.com/intersystems-community/irisdemo-demo-twittersentiment) - This demo.